10 big developments that defined cloud computing in 2020

-Megaport is changing the way people, enterprises, and services interconnect globally.
-Our Network as a Service solution enables fast, flexible, and secure connectivity across 600+ locations in North America, Asia Pacific, and Europe.
-We partner with the world’s top cloud providers, including AWS, Microsoft Azure, and Google Cloud, data centre operators, systems integrators and managed service providers.
+Megaport is changing the way people, businesses, and services connect globally.
+Our Network as a Service (NaaS) solutions enable fast, flexible, and secure connectivity to the world’s top cloud providers, including AWS, Microsoft Azure, and Google Cloud, data centre operators, systems integrators and managed service providers.

 Hewlett Packard Enterprise is the global edge-to-cloud Platform-as-a-Service company that helps organisations accelerate outcomes by unlocking value from all of their data, everywhere.
 At HPE, we advance the way you live and work by engineering experiences that unlock your full potential.

 Get the Cloud, Done Right.
 Umbrellar Powered by Pax8 is New Zealand's prime Professional and Managed Cloud Services specialist.
 Recently acquired by Pax8, we're transitioning into something "harder, better, faster, stronger" (thank you, Daft Punk!).
 Watch this space!

 We look after all the hard tech stuff and make it simple, secure, and faster for you to grow your business with less stress.
 We do this using Microsoft 365 and Azure technology so you can be confident that your business can grow using the best technology platforms in the world.

 Salesforce is the Customer Success Platform.
 Our social and mobile cloud technologies—including our flagship sales and CRM applications—help companies connect with customers, partners, and employees in entirely new ways.

 Red Hat is the world’s leading provider of enterprise open source solutions, using a community-powered approach to deliver high-performing Linux, cloud, container, and Kubernetes technologies.